 Renewed for two years at reduced funding

-Legislation passed by both chambers, pending Governor’s signature
+Legislation passed by both chambers, signed by Governor

-- Requires hotels and lodging establishments to provide employees with annual human trafficking awareness training, effective 1/1/21.
+• Requires hotels & lodging establishments to provide employees with annual human trafficking awareness training, effective 1/1/21.
 Requires training programs be approved by DBPR.
 Creates fine of $2,000 per day for noncompliance..

 • Requires police officers complete four hours of human trafficking investigation training.
-Creates nonprofit & provides state funds to develop training and best practices to deter human trafficking, report cases, and help victims.
+Creates nonprofit & provides state funds to develop training & best practices to deter human trafficking, report cases, and help victims.

 ADVOCACY + INSIGHTS